micosa97/Armstrong-Prime-Numbers/README.md

 Of course it's useless, but so interesting!

 It's one of my first Ruby code so it does not work as fast as I wish.
-Thus I made also a C++ version: it's faster, but not so beautiful.
+Thus I made also a C++ version: it's faster (also based on a bit different algo), but not so beautiful.